 Income eligibility must be verified prior to accepting a potential tenant's application.
 Federal regulations for both HOME and HTF require that income be verified using at least two months of source documentation (e.g. paystubs).
-The Fund further requires that the income verification make use of third-party documentation.

 As noted in the Income Definition section, income must be projected 12 months into the future.
 It must take into account anticipated changes, such as increases due to upcoming cost of living increases, raises, etc. The Fund requires Owners to use HOME Form 300 (published by the Fund, not HUD) for all income verifications, including both new and existing or in-place tenants.